 Other Members

 Additionally, the Deputy President and the Vice President Student Voice receives the same training as other members of the Appointments Committee, to allow them to act as a designated alternates for all members of Appointments Committee, when necessary.
-The Committee Secretary (non-voting) is the Head of Student Voicer, with the Student Voice team supporting the Committee on a day-to-day basis.
+The Committee Secretary (non-voting) is the Head of Student Voice, with the Student Voice team supporting the Committee on a day-to-day basis.

 Membership of the Appointments Committee will cease at the end of the term in their main role, or if they step down from their main role.
 The Board of Trustees will have the final decision on the membership of the Appointments Committee.